 Charlotte is a health & wellness professional with one main goal — to see you RADIATE with health and happiness.

 Charlotte has been in the fitness industry since 2012 and is certified as a yoga teacher, personal trainer, group fitness instructor, and Heartsaver CPR/AED instructor.
+She is an adjunct professor at Hofstra University teaching Hatha Yoga: Theory + Practice.
 She has specialty certifications in trauma-informed yoga and Blissflow yoga.

 After an unexpected loss and a few personal health complications, Charlotte found herself completely immersed in health & wellness.
 When she started to see the benefits of proper nutrition and physical activity, she wanted to share them with the world.
 Charlotte knew that her calling was to create a safe, community space for health & healing, and she finally did — welcome to Breathe Strength!